4dn-dcic/foursight/docs/checks.md

     return check
 ```

 At the moment, this check won't do anything but write a result to the `items_created_in_the_past_day` check directory, which will have some default values (namely status=ERROR).
 So, the body of the check can be thought of as doing the computation necessary to fill those fields of the check result.
-Let's use some helper functions defined in chalicelib/wrangler_utils.py to establish a connection to Fourfront (a FDN_Connection, such as those used in Submit4DN).
-If making a new check module, remember to import these helper functions.
-If the connection fails, store that information in the check result and abort the check.
-Let's also set a description and status for the check if the connection is established.
+To actually get our check to do something, let's import ff_utils module from the central dcicutils package, which allows us to easily make requests to Fourfront.
+Imports should generally be done at the top level of your checks file, but they are shown in the function here for completeness.
+It's important to note that we can always get the current Fourfront enviroment (such as `foufront-webdev` or `fourfront-webprod`) using the `connection.ff_env` field.
+This is leveraged to make connections in the ff_utils module.

 ```
 @check_function()
 def items_created_in_the_past_day(connection, **kwargs):
+    from dcicutils import ff_utils
     check = init_check_res(connection, 'items_created_in_the_past_day')
-    fdn_conn = wrangler_utils.get_FDN_connection(connection)
-    if not fdn_conn:
-        check.status = 'ERROR'
-        check.description = ''.join(['Could not establish a FDN_Connection using the FF env: ', connection.ff_env])
-        return check
+    # can get Fourfront environment with connection.ff_env
     check.status = 'PASS'
     check.description = 'Working description.'
     return check
 ```

-Okay, now we have a check that will attempt to make a Fourfront connection and fail and provide helpful information if it can't.
+Okay, now we are ready to use the ff_utils module to connect to Fourfront.
 Next we need to get a search result from Fourfront and use those results within our check.
 The big idea is that we will iterate through the search results and see which items have a `date_created` value of less than a day ago.
 I'm going to go ahead and add a lot to the check and describe it afterwards.

 ```
 @check_function()
 def items_created_in_the_past_day(connection, **kwargs):
+    from dcicutils import ff_utils
     check = init_check_res(connection, 'items_created_in_the_past_day')
-    fdn_conn = wrangler_utils.get_FDN_connection(connection)
-    if not fdn_conn:
-        check.status = 'ERROR'
-        check.description = ''.join(['Could not establish a FDN_Connection using the FF env: ', connection.ff_env])
-        return check

     ### let item_type = 'Item for now'
     item_type = 'Item'
     # date string of approx. one day ago in form YYYY-MM-DD
     date_str = (datetime.datetime.utcnow() - datetime.timedelta(days=1)).strftime('%Y-%m-%d')
-    search_query = ''.join(['/search/?type=', item_type, '&q=date_created:>=', date_str])
+    search_query = ''.join(['search/?type=', item_type, '&q=date_created:>=', date_str, '&frame=object'])
+    # this will return a list of hits from the search
-    search_res = ff_utils.get_metadata(search_query, connection=fdn_conn, frame='object')
+    search_res = ff_utils.search_metadata(search_query, ff_env=connection.ff_env)
-    results = search_res.get('@graph', [])
     full_output = {}
     item_output = []
     for res in results: